 A. All students enrolling in more than 6 units during their first semester (fall or spring) will be required to complete the assessment tests, regardless of their academic goals.

-B. Students enrolling in up to 6 units during their first semester (fall or spring) may enroll in such units without having to complete the assessment tests by the time the semester starts.
+B. Students enrolling in up to 6 units during their first semester (fall or spring) may enroll in such units without having to complete the assessment tests by the time the semester starts if English/ESL/math is not a prerequisite for the desired course(s).
 These students, however, will be required to complete both tests before enrolling in the next regular semester.

 C. Students who wish to enroll only in activity or performance courses may be exempt from mandatory assessment.

+Assessment of Exempted Students Matriculant 1 students who have previously completed college coursework at other institutions may be exempted from the mandatory assessment requirement in Section 2 above.
+However, students interested in enrolling in specific English, ESL, Mathematics, Chemistry, Life Science, or other courses where English language or computational skill prerequisites are enforced, are responsible for meeting such prerequisites.
+Thus, students may be required to take the appropriate assessment test prior to enrollment or seek a prerequisite/placement waiver based on completed coursework or Advanced Placement tests as noted below.

-2. Eligibility for English/ESL and Mathematics Classes
+3. Eligibility for English/ESL and Mathematics Classes

-Before enrolling in any Santa Monica College English, ESL or Mathematics class, a student must complete the Santa Monica College English, ESL or Mathematics assessment administered by the Assessment Center.
+Before enrolling in any Santa Monica College English, ESL, or Mathematics class, a student must complete the Santa Monica College English, ESL, or Mathematics assessment test administered by the Assessment Center.

 Santa Monica College assessment scores are valid for one calendar year.